IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 ---
 layout: docs
-title:  Using IBM® Streams Runner for Apache Beam
+title:  Using IBM Streams Runner for Apache Beam
 navtitle: Using the runner
-description:  description
+description:
 weight:  10
 published: true
 tag: beam